 Rehab includes behavioral therapies tailored toward your unique life circumstances.
 It teaches you how to once again function within society, your family, and your job.
 You also learn how to handle relapses and when to reach out for support or an alternative approach to your treatment.

 If you are struggling with substance abuse and looking for ways to begin your recovery and detox your body, don’t rely on detox teas alone.
 Detoxing by yourself at home can be dangerous and hard to follow through until the end.
 It’s best to get the help of a professional who can assist you with detoxing safely and as comfortably as possible.

 Get the support you need to identify the underlying causes and overcome your addiction.
-Contact Clean Recovery Centers today to find out more about our Detox services, residential program, and the Three-Phase Approach to treatment.
+Call Clean Recovery Centers today at 888-330-2532 to find out more about our Detox services, residential program, and the Three-Phase Approach to treatment.
 We understand that everyone has different needs and will work with you to identify your strengths and help you find the best path to treat your addiction and change your life for the better.